Skip to main content

 Additional requirements

-Our Rhymetimes and Storytimes bring a lot of people together and provide a great opportunity for young ones to learn from each other and through repetition.
-You’ll be part of the magic of starting a child’s journey, interacting and learning rhymes and listening to stories.
-See the excitement on a child’s face when they master the actions of Incy Wincy spider or Shark in the Park for the first time!
-Bring stories and rhymes to life through your enthusiasm.
+Our Rhymetimes and Storytimes bring people together and give young children the chance to learn through play, repetition and social interaction.
+You’ll be part of the magic of starting a child’s reading journey.
+You'll help them discover rhymes, stories and songs in a welcoming and supportive space.
+Nothing beats the joy of seeing a child’s face light up.
+Especially when they master the actions to Incy Wincy Spider or The Wheels on the Bus for the first time.
+Your enthusiasm will help bring stories and rhymes to life.

 Location